Can enough of us trigger a course change to prevent ‘ecological collapse’?

 Bernard Lietaer, et al, Is Our Monetary Structure a Systemic Cause for Financial Instability?
 Evidence and Remedies from Nature (Journal of Futures Studies, 2010, Vol.14(3), 89-108)

-Could it be as simple as a group of us teaming up to confidently end mainstream support for the ‘cancerous growth’ of harm-causing business, whilst bolstering mainstream support for the healthy growth of business that enhances social and ecological wealth?
+Could it be as simple as a group of us teaming up to confidently end mainstream support for harm-causing business, whilst bolstering mainstream support for the healthy growth of business that enhances social and ecological wealth?

 3. As a focused, confident team, we can change any global system